NetSec Platform: Prisma Access (Distributed Enforcement Architecture)

 - Monitoring and responding to security events

-Prisma Access is not a collection of independent nodes.
+Remember that Prisma Access is not a collection of independent nodes.
 It is a coordinated enforcement fabric operating across regions, governed centrally and executed locally.